 THE MAKING OF A PORTRAIT OF AN ARCHITECT

 The call came in while I was enjoying some quiet time on my front porch, sorting through images from a recent portrait photography session.

 I love that porch.
 Looking back, it was likely the reason we built the house.
 Spanning nearly the entire width of the facade’ of our Arts + Crafts style home, it’s a simple porch, framed in crisp white trim boards with a flagstone floor.
 It’s defined by white pyramidal columns and a white Shaker style railing.
 Set against the pale yellow clapboard that wraps the house, it provides a warm and inviting main entry into the house.
 With wide open views of the 280 acres of protected wetlands that border our land, it offers a quiet retreat.
 I retreat there as often I can.

 Back to the call.

 It was Mark Yoo, an architect in Washington, DC.
 He had been referred to me by a friend, an architect.
 He liked my portrait work and thought I may just be the right portrait photographer for what he wanted.
 Mark was building a new website and creating a new brand.
 He wanted a new portrait, a new image, a new look.
 A portrait that would match his vision of his work and his new brand.
 He wasn’t a fan of the portrait experience, though.
-His last one had not been good.
+His last ‘professional’ portrait session had not been good.

 That portrait was professionally done.
 Studio setting, studio lighting, black backdrop.
 You know the drill.
-The result was a well lit typical headshot.
-It had the look of a marketing promo for a DJ.
+The result was a typical generic headshot.
+It had all the charm of a marketing promo for a DJ.

 For the next 20 minutes, Mark talked about architecture and his work.
-He spoke of his vision, of his new brand and the look he wanted to achieve with the new portrait.
+He spoke of his vision, of his new brand and the look he wanted me to bring to this new portrait of him.